 The demand for technological solutions in healthcare is growing, meaning more and more engineers will be needed to devise these solutions.
 Your ideas and insights can make all the difference.

-About a third of Biomedical Engineering graduates opt for a career in research, for example by securing a PhD position at a university or research institute.
-Another third join research & development department’s at large companies or go to work as a systems engineer, product specialist or project manager in business and industry, where they develop new products and services for the healthcare market.
-About a quarter of graduates specialize further as clinical physicists and take positions in a hospital where they are involved in the use, maintenance and safety aspects of medical devices.
-The remaining ten percent of Biomedical Engineering graduates work as consultants, forging a link between research and the market, and advising healthcare providers on a range of issues.
+Some of Biomedical Engineering graduates opt for a career in research, for example by securing a PhD position at a university or research institute.
+Other join research & development departments at large companies or go to work as a systems engineer, product specialist or project manager in business and industry, where they develop new products and services for the healthcare market.
+There are also graduates that specialize further (with further education) as clinical physicists and take positions in a hospital where they are involved in the use, maintenance and safety aspects of medical devices.
+The rest of Biomedical Engineering graduates work as consultants, forging a link between research and the market, and advising healthcare providers on a range of issues.